emqx/emqx-docs/en_US/rule/rule-engine.md

     ```

 ::: tip
-- Topic after the FROM clause need to be enclosed in double quotes `""`.
+- Topic after the FROM clause need to be enclosed in double quotes `""` or single quotes `''`.
 - The WHERE clause is followed by the filter condition.
 If a string is used, it needs to be enclosed in single quotes `'' `.
 - If there are multiple topics in the FROM clause, they need to be separated by commas `","`.
 For example,
     ```sql